Theses

 The topic of the thesis can be chosen freely by each student.
 The writing of empirical theses is explicitly encouraged at our department.
 Please feel free to contact our staff with your topic suggestions.

-Above you can find the topics currently offered for theses and the corresponding contact persons.
+Below you can find the topics currently offered for theses and the corresponding contact persons.
 The topics are (mostly) suitable as final theses for Bachelor or Master.
 Please contact the respective staff members directly.
 You can get an overview of the research interests of the staff members by clicking on the links to the persons.

 If you have your own idea for a topic within one of the research interests of the staff members, please contact him/her.